everx-labs/TonNfcClientAndroid/README.md

 ## Usage (Simple example)

 Let's suppose you want to work with NFC TON Labs security card in your MainActivity class.
-And you want to make a simple request to the card: ask it to return the maximum number of card's PIN tries into Android app.
-For this request there is a corresponding APDU command supporting by the card.
-And there is a corresponding function in TonNfcClientAndroid library that sends this APDU to the card and makes postprocessing of card's response for you.
+And you want to make a simple request to the card: return the maximum number of card's PIN tries.
+For this request there is a special APDU command supported by the card.
+And there is a corresponding function in TonNfcClientAndroid library sending it to the card and making postprocessing of card's response for you.
 To make it work you should go through the following steps.

 + Make the following imports in your MainActivity.